 - A trauma or a direct blow to the hip can cause a sudden painful injury.

-- When you over-flex or overuse muscles in activities such as martial arts or running, it can trigger hip flexor injury.
+- It can trigger hip flexor injury when you over-flex or overuse muscles in martial arts or running activities.

 - If you don’t warm up properly before exercise or if your muscles are tight from overuse, you can cause damage to your hip and the surrounding muscles, tendons, or ligaments.

 Existing health problems increase the risk of trauma.
 Some examples include eating disorders and reduced bone density due to aging or arthritis.
 Smoking and drinking too much alcohol can also contribute to weakened bones.
 Untreated, an injury can lead to long-lasting conditions such as hip tendonitis.

 Diagnosis and Treatment of a Hip Injury

 Your doctor may consider a variety of tests to diagnose your injury.
-This may include physically examining the hip for swelling, bruising, and reduced range of motion.
-X-rays are helpful in diagnosing injuries involving bones, while other imaging tests such as an MRI are needed for diagnosing soft tissue injures.
+These tests may include physically examining the hip for swelling, bruising, and reduced range of motion.
+X-rays help diagnose injuries involving bones, while other imaging tests such as an MRI aim at diagnosing soft tissue injures.
 Treatment depends on an accurate diagnosis.

 Hip flexor injury treatment begins with rest.
 Discontinue the activity that caused the injury.
 Ice placed on the injured area reduces swelling and offers some pain relief.
 Over-the-counter medications also ease your pain and inflammation.

-Physical therapy after your pain abates is almost always recommended.
+We almost always recommend physical therapy after your pain decreases.
 A physical therapist can work with you on stretching and strengthening your muscles.
 The physical therapist guides you to do exercises at home to improve your endurance and flexibility.
 Strengthening supporting muscles takes the pressure off your hips and decreases the risks of further injury.

 Finding Hip Injury Treatment

 Visit a pain treatment specialist if you’ve had a trauma or if your pain is severe or worsening.
 Don’t ignore symptoms such as swelling, bruising, bleeding, or an inability to walk.
 The long-term effects could drastically affect your life and your ability to participate in activities you enjoy.